MINEGHOST007/sidemoney.ai/README.md

 - **Advanced OCR**: Improved accuracy and support for more document types
 - **API Integrations**: Third-party service integrations for enhanced functionality

----

-## Known Issues

-- OCR accuracy may vary with image quality
-- Large transaction datasets may have slower load times
-- Mobile responsiveness is optimized for modern devices

----

-## Support

-- **Documentation**: Check our Wiki for detailed guides
-- **Issues**: Report bugs in our Issue Tracker
-- **Discussions**: Join our Community Discussions
-- **Email**: support@sidemoney.ai

----

 ## Acknowledgments

 - **Google Generative AI** for powering our AI features